 The newest inductees are part of perhaps the most musically diverse class in history.

-40 Years Ago: The Clash Finally Play First U.S. Show
+When the Clash Finally Played Their First U.S. Show

 All 167 Pink Floyd Songs Ranked Worst to Best